Why Choose Dr. Alla Agamov?

 Benefits of Inlays / Onlays / White Fillings

-In treating dental decay, inlays and onlays help to eliminate tooth sensitivity and eventual tooth loss.
-Inlays and onlays also offer the following benefits:
+In treating dental decay, inlays / onlays and fillings help to eliminate tooth sensitivity and eventual tooth loss.

-- Made from tooth-colored material, inlays and onlays are virtually invisible.
+- Made from tooth-colored material, porcelain inlays / onlays and composite fillings are virtually invisible.

-- Unlike metal fillings, inlays and onlays will not expand or contract in response to temperature changes caused by hot or cold foods diminishing the possibility of fracture.
+- Unlike metal, porcelain inlays / onlays and composite fillings expand or contract less in response to temperature changes caused by hot or cold foods diminishing the possibility of fracture.

-- Inlays and onlays requires less tooth reduction than metal fillings allowing the dentist to conserve more natural tooth structure.
+- They require less tooth reduction than metal fillings allowing the dentist to conserve more natural tooth structure.

-- The durable material from which inlays and onlays are made helps them last up to 30 years, much longer than that of conventional amalgam (silver) fillings.
+- The durable porcelain material from which inlays and onlays are made helps them last up to 30 years, much longer than that of conventional amalgam (silver) fillings.
 Although not as durable as porcelain, composite fillings last a long time.

-- Inlays and onlays can replace silver fillings to create a healthier, more natural-looking smile.
+- Porcelain Inlays / onlays and composite fillings can replace silver fillings to create a healthier, more natural-looking smile.

-- By saving decayed teeth, inlays and onlays prevent the need for more extensive treatment later on.
+- By saving decayed teeth, porcelain inlays / onlays and composite fillings prevent the need for more extensive treatment later on.

-Contact us today to schedule an appointment to get an opinion on your need for an inlay or onlay.
+Contact us today to schedule an appointment to get an opinion on your need for an inlay, onlay or filling.

 Don’t hesitate to contact us to discuss any aspect of your dental health – we don’t charge for giving advice!